 Is this the best time to get a Southwest credit card?

-If you believe you’ll be traveling on Southwest in 2023 and into 2024, then applying for the card now is one of the best times imaginable.
-This is because you’ll be applying with an increased offer and by ensuring your welcome offer points don’t post until 2023 — which means holding off on meeting the minimums spend requirement until Jan.
-1, 2023 — you’ll be able to have a friend or family member fly with you for free (plus taxes/fees) for almost two years.
+Although we’ve seen higher offers in the past on the personal cards, if you believe you’ll be traveling on Southwest in 2023 and into 2024, then applying for the card now is one of the best times imaginable.
+Earning the pass as early as possible within the calendar year will allow you to have a friend or family member fly with you for free (plus taxes/fees) for almost two years.

 Find out which cards CNN Underscored chose as its best credit cards available right now.